Question: Is Early Diagnosis of Arthritis Important?

 When patients first have symptoms that may point to arthritis, how long should they wait before seeing a doctor?
 What's so important about seeing a doctor as opposed to self-treating?

 Why does it seem to be difficult for some patients to get an accurate diagnosis early on?
-Is it possible or common to have more than one form of arthritis at the same time?
+Is it possible or common to have more than one type of arthritis at the same time?
 What's the most difficult aspect of diagnosing arthritis?

 First Arthritis Symptoms - When Should I See a Doctor?

 According to the Arthritis Foundation, if you have signs or symptoms of arthritis for more than two weeks, it is time to see a doctor.
 These warning signs include:

 Self-treating is not recommended for patients with new symptoms until the cause can be confirmed.
 The reason for this caution is that arthritis may be a symptom of a more serious condition such as lupus, rheumatoid arthritis, infection or malignancy.
 An accurate diagnosis leads the way to proper treatment.